 Hanvy, who was transported to Vanderbilt University Medical Center in critical condition, died Monday.
 An arrest warrant charging Nichols with criminal homicide was issued on Tuesday.

-Nichols surrendered himself Thursday morning after the Robertson County Sheriff’s Office went to a home in Greenbrier Wednesday and attempted to arrest him on the Nashville homicide warrant.
+Nichols surrendered Thursday morning after the Robertson County Sheriff’s Office went to a home in Greenbrier Wednesday and attempted to arrest him on the Nashville homicide warrant.

 According to an affidavit obtained by Smokey Barn News, based on the statements Mr. Nichols III gave officers, it was determined that an argument and physical altercation had taken place between Mr. Nichols and Ms. Hanvy, inside Mr. Nichols vehicle which lead to Ms. Hanvy being ran over and trapped underneath the vehicle.